-Use the command no to set attributes and values for performance tuning:

-no -o attributename=value
+Use the command no to set attributes and values for performance tuning: no -o attributename=value tcp_keepidle tcp keepidle defaults to 14400 (two hours).
+This is the parameter that controls the keep alive interval for AIX.

-tcp_keepidle

-The tcp_keepidle parameter specifies the interval, measured in half seconds, of inactivity that causes TCP to generate a KEEPALIVE transmission for an application that requests them.
+The tcp keepidle parameter specifies the interval, measured in half seconds, of inactivity that causes TCP to generate a KEEPALIVE transmission for an application that requests them.